 Thriving job market

 Even if you are moving to Colorado without the security of a job, there is nothing you should worry about.
 Not only is Colorado one of the states with the highest GDP growth in the nation, but its job market is also growing fast.
 In fact, only in June of 2016 Colorado employers added 5000 non-farm payroll jobs to the state’s economy.
-Whether you are a recent graduate or seasoned employee, the Centennial State’s job market is looking quite optimistic.
+Whether you are a recent graduate or a seasoned employee, the Centennial State’s job market is looking quite optimistic.
 Who knows?
-Maybe in Colorado you will finally find your dream job.
+Maybe in Colorado, you will finally find your dream job.

 High average income

-High average income, increasing GDP, abundance of job opportunities, and low average monthly energy costs ($244 per month) convince people not to fear the state’s high cost of living.
+High average income, increasing GDP, an abundance of job opportunities, and low average monthly energy costs ($244 per month) convince people not to fear the state’s high cost of living.
 According to the U.S. Census Bureau, the median household income in Colorado was $59,448 in 2014, which was higher than the U.S. average of $53,482 during the same year.
 The state also boasts low property taxes and the lowest sales tax in the country.
 Colorado’s income tax rate is only 4.63%.
 Check out the Colorado income tax calculator to get a better idea of what to expect.

 No list of reasons to move to Colorado would be complete without a mention of its natural wonders.
 The state is home to four national parks, 44 state parks, and 307 state wildlife areas.
 There will be no shortage of mountains to climb if you decide to call Colorado your new home.
 In fact, they even call Colorado “The Switzerland of America”.
 Whether you prefer easy hikes or extreme mountain sports, there will be no lack of activities to choose from.

+In the last decade, many New Yorkers have chosen Colorado as their new home.
+One of the reasons is a clean environment.
 Contrary to New York, which today more often called the “Big Litter” rather than the “Big Apple”, Colorado is an almost litter-free state.
 Coloradans clean up after themselves because they feel responsible for maintaining a clean, safe, and healthy environment.

 Interestingly enough, since the State of Colorado legalized marijuana for adults 21 and older in 2012, its crime rates have been decreasing.
 Not only is pot legal here, but it is affordable too.
-According to Global Price Index for Marijuana Price Of Weed, one ounce of high-quality weed in Colorado costs $241.43.
+According to the Global Price Index for Marijuana Price Of Weed, one ounce of high-quality weed in Colorado costs $241.43.
 But do not think that just because it is legal to buy marijuana in Colorado, you can do so everywhere you’d like.
 There are certain rules, and restrictions you have to follow, and you cannot smoke weed in every city in Colorado.

 What to do and see in Colorado?